Steve Hayden: Career

 BBDO helped Apple become the #1 manufacturer of personal computers in the world, reclaiming the lead from IBM and Compaq in late 1992.
 The agency tripled in size during Hayden's tenure.

 In 1994, Hayden moved to Ogilvy to head the IBM account – which had moved to Ogilvy in the single largest account consolidation in advertising history.
 Many pundits believed IBM was doomed and should be broken up and sold off – but then-CEO Lou Gerstner believed that IBM's greatest strength was as a whole.
 It was Ogilvy's job to give voice to a future-facing IBM and change the perception of a brand that was widely seen to be a dinosaur.

 Eventually, the success on IBM propelled Ogilvy to a decade of growth and prosperity.
 And Hayden contributed to award-winning work for such diverse clients as American Express, Kodak, Motorola, Dove, Cisco and SAP.

 Creative contributions

-He was the co-creator – along with Lee Clow – of Apple Inc.'s 1984 commercial that launched the Macintosh.
+Hayden was the co-creator – along with Lee Clow – of Apple Inc.'s 1984 commercial that launched the Macintosh.

 He also led the team that created and launched IBM's award-winning e-business campaign.

 He and his team at Ogilvy created the "Hello Moto" campaign for Motorola.